 Conduct on the basis of sex or that is sexual that satisfies one or more of the following:

-- 1) Quid Pro Quo:

-- a. an employee of the school,

-- b. conditions the provision of an aid, benefit, or service of the school,

-- c. on an individual's participation in unwelcome sexual conduct.
+- 1) Quid Pro Quo: - a. an employee of the school, - b. conditions8 the provision of an aid, benefit, or service of the school, - c. on an individual's participation in unwelcome sexual conduct.

-- 2) Sexual Harassment:

-- a. unwelcome conduct,

-- b. determined by a reasonable person,

-- c. to be so severe, and

-- d. pervasive, and,

-- e. objectively offensive,

-- f. that it effectively denies a person equal access to the school's education program or activity.9

-- 3) Sexual assault, defined as:

-- O Sex Offenses, Forcible:

-&lt;sup>8 Implicitly or explicitly.
+8 Implicitly or explicitly.